Learn what to do before, during and after a flood. Look up, locate, and order flood hazard maps. Print the page and keep it on hand just in case.

 Flood conditions, warnings and alerts for major rivers and streams in King County including Snoqualmie River, Tolt River, Skykomish River, Raging River, Issaquah Creek, Cedar River, Green River, and White River.

-Road conditions and closures map
+King County Road Alerts, road conditions and closures

 Report a water quality or drainage problem

 Use the phone number or an online form to request an investigation into water quality and drainage problems in King County.
 This page also contains background information to help residents understand how problems are handled.

 Review the latest floodplain boundaries in King County, look up or order maps from various sources and find out about Elevation Certificates.

 Note: this link will open a new browser window

 Zoom in to your area of interest.
 In the layers list, click "Flooding info" and the layers you need: FEMA preliminary 500-year or 100-year floodplain, FEMA preliminary floodway, flood photos,river gages or river facilities.
 Click on point symbols for photos and data.